Cambuskenneth Abbey: 14th century and connections to Bruce kings

 The abbey continued to have close links to the heirs of Robert the Bruce, Robert II granted charters at the abbey in 1380 and accounts show that he stayed at the site for a number of days, while his son Robert III conducted royal business at the abbey in 1392.

 In 1486 Margaret of Denmark died at Stirling Castle and was buried at the abbey.
 In 1488 her husband, James III was killed at the Battle of Sauchieburn and his body was brought to Cambuskenneth Abbey for burial.
 His tomb was finished in 1502 and painted by David Pratt.
 Following the dismantling of the bulk of the abbey the tomb was damaged and it was restored in 1865, funded by Queen Victoria.
 It stands within a railed enclosure at the east end of the abbey ruins.

 Later history and closure

 Patrick Paniter became the Abbot of Cambuskenneth in 1513, he is the most notable individual to hold the title as he also held the position of secretary to James V and also fought at the Battle of Flodden in the same year.
+He was succeeded by Alexander Myln in 1517.
+Myln went on to be the inaugural president of the College of Justice.

 The abbey fell into disuse during the Scottish Reformation.
 In 1560 the abbey was placed under the jurisdiction of the military governor of Stirling Castle, John Erskine, who had much of the stonework removed and used in construction projects in the castle.
 His nephew Adam Erskine was made Commendator of the Abbey.
 Abbey Craig, on which the Wallace Monument sits, is named such because of its siting near Cambuskenneth Abbey.